×

 13. Fright Find

 A site for any true thrill-seeker, this archive informs you of all the nearby haunted spots in your area.
+While the experience isn't for everyone, you bet your boots it'll freak out the biggest believers.
 From corn mazes to supposed paranormal activity, you can find them all with just a couple of clicks.

 14. Scary for Kids